Michigan governor seeks shutdown of Great Lakes oil pipeline

 Enbridge has repeatedly defended its operation of the pipeline, saying the coating gaps posed no serious threat.
 It has installed more than 120 supports to improve stability and stepped up patrols and other measures to prevent anchor strikes.

-The company says shutting down Line 5 would cause shortages of crude oil for refineries in Michigan, Ohio, Pennsylvania and eastern Canada, as well as propane shortages in northern Michigan.
-It also would boost shipments of oil by rail or truck, Enbridge says.
+The company said shutting down Line 5 would cause shortages of crude oil for refineries in Michigan, Ohio, Pennsylvania and eastern Canada, as well as propane shortages in northern Michigan.
+It also would boost shipments of oil by rail or trucks, Enbridge said.

-Environmental groups contend there are other means of meeting those demands but that closing Line 5 should be part of a global effort to curb use of climate-warming fossil fuels.
+"Today’s move would kill jobs and increase fuel costs," said Geno Alessandrini of the Michigan Laborers Union, which joined industry groups in criticizing Whitmer's decision.
+"That’s the last thing Michigan needs as we work to overcome the coronavirus pandemic.”

+Republican state Sen. Jim Stamas said the governor had sided with “environmental extremists" instead of "hardworking Northern Michigan families."

 Comments